hymas/ibmcloud-first-app/README.md

-In this Digital Developer Conference challenge, you'll learn how to deploy your first Cloud Foundry application to IBM Cloud using an automated deployment through an IBM Cloud DevOps Toolchain.
+In this tutorial, you'll learn how to deploy your first Cloud Foundry application to IBM Cloud using an automated deployment through an IBM Cloud DevOps Toolchain.
 The toolchain will then build and deploy your application to IBM Cloud when you click a **Deploy to IBM Cloud** button in a later step.

 The toolchain that will be created for you looks like this: